Design and Control of a Midair-Reconfigurable Quadcopter using Unactuated Hinges: Control

 Next we describe the method used to transition between configurations of the vehicle.
 We choose to focus on the transitions between the unfolded and two-arms-folded configurations as well as between the unfolded and four-arms-folded configurations, as these are the only transitions required to produce the behaviors of the vehicle demonstrated in this paper.
 An example of the transition from the unfolded configuration to the two-arms-folded configuration and back is given in Section \ref{sec:tunnel}, and an example of the transition from the unfolded configuration to the four-arms-folded configuration and back is given in Section \ref{sec:vertGap}.

 When transitioning between the unfolded and two-arms-folded configurations, we have found it sufficient to instantaneously change between the controller used in the unfolded configuration and the controller used in the two-arms-folded configuration.
-This discrete change in controllers is largely enabled by the fact that the vehicle possesses significant enough agility in either configuration to recover from small disturbances encountered during the transition.
+This discrete change in controllers is largely enabled by the fact that the vehicle possesses sufficient agility in either configuration to recover from small disturbances encountered during the transition.
 However, the transition is complicated by the fact that the vehicle experiences a significant yaw disturbance during the transition.
 This yaw disturbance occurs because it is necessary to reverse the rotation direction of two of the propellers of the same handedness during the transition.
 Specifically, the reversing propellers cannot offset the yaw torque produced by the propellers attached to the unfolded arms, which remain spinning in the forward direction.
-Additionally, the revering propellers experience a change in angular momentum that results in a corresponding change in angular velocity of the vehicle.
+Additionally, the reversing propellers experience a change in angular momentum that results in a corresponding change in angular velocity of the vehicle.
 Thus, after completing the maneuver, the vehicle will have a significantly different yaw angle and yaw rate than when the maneuver was initiated.
 In practice, we deal with this difference in yaw angle by choosing the post-transition desired yaw angle such that once the maneuver is completed the yaw error is small.
+Results demonstrating how these effects affect the experimental vehicle during configuration transitions can be found in Section \ref{sec:tunnel}.